-We will be considering July and September 2014 applicants from Monday 3 February, the deadline for submission will be Friday 2 May.
+We will be considering January and April 2015 applicants from Monday 15 September.
+The deadline for submission is Friday 7 November.

 The following scholarships have specific entry criteria and / or deadlines: